Find flights

 ITA Airways route map

-All of ITA’s long-haul flights now travel via its Rome Fiumicino hub, connecting to onward domestic and international destinations.
-The airline still flies to many regional cities from Milan Linate airport, which is convenient to the city center.
+All long-haul flights operate through Rome Fiumicino and many regional cities are served from Milan Linate airport, which is convenient to the city center.

 ITA Airways fleet and cabins

 ITA has ditched its former Boeing planes to concentrate on an all-Airbus operation.
 Its cabin interiors have also seen a refresh to make them more modern and match the new brand identity.
-The experience you have will vary depending on the route and aircraft.
+The experience you’ll have varies by route and aircraft.

 Long-haul flights

-Its largest planes are the A350 and A330s that ply its long-haul routes around the world.
+The bigger planes are the A350, A330-200 and A330neo aircraft that ply its long-haul routes around the world.
 They feature an impressive business class product setup in a 1-2-1 configuration with ample space and privacy.

-On the A330s, they are in a staggered setup.
-This means that some seats are closer to the aisle and some are closer to the window offering more privacy.
-I always choose the latter.
-On the A350, all of the seats face away from the aisle towards the window for a bit more privacy, too.
+The A330s have a staggered setup where some seats are closer to the aisle and others closer to the window.
+I always choose the window seats for more privacy.
+On the A350, all seats face away from the aisle toward the window.

-I absolutely love the multi-course meal service in business class.
+I absolutely love the meal service in business class.
 Everything is laid out like a restaurant on table linens (no trays during the main meal).
-Large wine glasses for the Italian wine list appear with the appetizers, but it is the first pasta course that is my favorite for its al dente preparation.
-You can choose between two options.
+The Italian wine list is excellent, and the pasta course is my favorite for its authentic al dente preparation.

-Next is the main course, which includes hearty meat or seafood recipes (usually no vegetarian option though so pre-order a special meal).
-Dessert soon arrives with the option for an Italian cheese plate with cordials.
+The main course comes next and includes hearty meat or seafood recipes (usually no vegetarian option though so pre-order a special meal).
+You’ll soon get dessert with the option for an Italian cheese plate with cordials.
 Economy class also enjoys complimentary wine and two choices for meals, albeit with less service fanfare.

-Business class passengers enjoy large pillows, plush blankets, slippers, Salvatore Ferragamo amenity kits and basic headphones.
-If you are curious what is on the menu for your flight, the airline posts inflight menus for business class on its website.
+Business class passengers enjoy amenities including Ferragamo-designed amenity kits and other comfort items.
+If you’re curious what’s on the menu for your flight, the airline posts inflight menus for business class on its website.

 Short-haul flights

-If traveling in economy, I try to choose flights using the A220 since these are in a 2-2 setup versus the 3-3 seating of larger planes.
-Unlike ITA’s widebody flights, none of these planes have seatback entertainment screens.
+If traveling in economy, I try to choose flights using the A220 since these have a 2-3 seating configuration in economy (with the forward business/superior rows in a 2-2 setup where the adjacent seat is blocked) versus the 3-3 seating of larger planes like the A320 and A320neo.

 While long-haul service and amenities are quite impressive, short-haul ITA flights are a disappointment.
-There is usually just one meal choice for business class (pasta or a few small cold sandwiches).
+Business class usually gets just one meal choice (pasta or a few small cold sandwiches).
 On flights of three hours or more, there may be a warm, second choice.
 My personal hack is to request a special meal because these are often better on short flights.

 While I find business class on these short flights to be rather average, kudos to ITA for offering complimentary drinks and snacks in economy class on short and long flights.
 Many European airlines have shifted to a buy-on-board model.

-On domestic flights, Superior is a special fare product that comes with an extra blocked seat next to you (except on the A220), greater baggage allowance, priority check-in and boarding, lounge access and onboard food and drinks.
+On domestic flights, Superior is a special fare product that comes with an extra blocked seat next to you (except on the A220 where aisle/window access is prioritized), two 23 kg checked bags and SkyPriority services including priority check-in, boarding and security.

-Aside from the blocked seat next to you, I don’t see much value in this fare since my elite status with SkyTeam includes many of these perks already.
+Aside from the blocked seat next to you, I don’t see much value in this fare since elite status often includes many of these perks already.
 But, if you don’t have status, this could be a nice way to improve the trip with a few extras.

 Another key consideration is that the airline does offer some discounted versions of its traditional Superior and economy fares.
-These “basic economy”-style fares have additional restrictions in exchange for saving a little extra cash.
-These could be worth it if you do not have time to use the lounge before boarding or are not traveling with a checked bag.
+You’ll face additional restrictions with Economy Light fares (such as no included checked bag) in exchange for saving a little extra cash.
+These could be worth it if you don’t have time to use the lounge before boarding or aren’t traveling with a checked bag.

 Onboard entertainment

 I find that the fee to connect on long flights just to check email or surf the web is quite reasonable for those that want to stay productive.
-If you don’t want to pay, you can enjoy a long list of Hollywood films, short subject programs and TV shows, and music free of charge on the seatback screens of widebody flights.
+If you don’t want to pay, you can enjoy a long list of Hollywood films, short subject programs and TV shows, and music free of charge on the seatback screens of widebody flights (A330, A330neo, and A350).

 Other tips for flying ITA